-Understanding Your Child Support Obligations
+Understanding Child Support Obligations

 Setting Accurate Obligations for High-Income Earners

-New Jersey’s child support guidelines determine child support obligations by taking into account factors such as the income of both parents and the number and ages of children.
-If you have an income that falls within the guidelines, our firm can provide you with an estimate of the amount of child support you may anticipate paying or receiving based on the guidelines.
-The guidelines may not apply to high-income families, however.
+New Jersey’s Child Support Guidelines calculate child support obligations by taking into account factors such as the income of both parties, the number of children in a family and the ages of children.
+If the parent’s combined net income falls within the guidelines, the attorneys at Ulrichsen Rosen & Freed can provide an estimate of the amount of child support a client may anticipate paying or receiving based on the guidelines.
+However, the guidelines may not apply to high-income families.

-To schedule an initial consultation with a lawyer from our firm, call 609-730-3850 or contact us online.
+We provide representation for all child support related issues to clients living throughout New Jersey including Mercer County, Somerset County, Hunterdon County, Middlesex County and Burlington County.To schedule an initial consultation with a lawyer from our firm, call 609-730-3850 or contact us online.